LauraU123/duplication_mutation/README.md

  -  root sequence (json)
  - tree file (nwk)

- These inputs can be obtained by running the without-G workflow.
-[RSV workflow without G](https://github.com/LauraU123/without-G/tree/main)
+ These inputs can be obtained by running the without-G workflow:[RSV workflow without G](https://github.com/LauraU123/without-G/tree/main).

  This workflow carries out RSV phylogenetic analyses which have trees built on all genes excluding the G gene.
  Outputs:
 	- graph of each mutation copy location - synonymous (png)